When I Was the Greatest

 Is it any good?

-WHEN I WAS THE GREATEST, a debut novel, rides high on the shoulders of cliche: the mom who works two jobs and reigns with tough love, the whip-smart little sis who gives everyone a cute nickname (the neighbor boys are Needles and Noodles).
-Although some young readers will be comfortable with the cartoonish characters, others may be disappointed when the climax of the story takes place offstage and any chance for a big-bang ending goes poof.
-Details about life in tough central Brooklyn are well played.
+Although some young readers will be comfortable with the cartoonish characters, others may be disappointed when the story's climax takes place offstage and any chance for a big ending goes poof.
+This debut novel also rides high on the shoulders of cliche: the mom who works two jobs and reigns with tough love, the whip-smart little sis who gives everyone a cute nickname (the neighbor boys are Needles and Noodles).
+Details about life in tough central Brooklyn are well played, though.

 Families can talk about...